Operational Resilience

 DORA Enforcement and Applicability: Key Dates for Financial Sector Resilience

-DORA was enforced on 16 January 2023 and will be applicable from 17 January 2025 onwards.
-The primary objective is to enhance the IT security of financial entities to ensure that the financial sector remains resilient during severe operational disruptions.
+DORA came into effect on 16 January 2023 and will be effective from 17 January 2025 onwards.
+The key aim is to strengthen the cyber resilience of financial institutions to protect the financial system against severe disruptions.

-This regulation is set to harmonize the rules related to operational resilience for the financial sector, extending its application to 20 different types of financial entities as well as Information and Communication Technology (ICT) third-party service providers.
+This regulation is expected to “align operational resilience requirements for the financial sector, while expanding their scope to cover 20 different types of financial institutions and ICT third-party service providers.”

 What are ICTs?